Tetris 2 + BomBliss: Legacy

 The meeting between Ishihara and Nakamura kickstarted the crossover between the Pokémon and Mystery Dungeon franchises decades after the release of Tetris 2 + BomBliss, making the spin-off game Pokémon Mystery Dungeon in 2005.
 A Super Famicom enhanced port, titled Super Tetris 2 + BomBliss, was later released in 1992.
-Both Teris 2 + BomBliss and Super Tetris 2 + BomBliss are included in the video game compilation Tetris Forever (2024).
+Both Tetris 2 + BomBliss and Super Tetris 2 + BomBliss are included in the video game compilation Tetris Forever (2024).